Certifiable Risk-Based Engineering Design Optimization: Structural Design: Short Column Problem With Convex Reformulation

 \subsection{Optimization problem formulations}

 This section provides the optimization formulations based on PoF and bPoF for the short column structural design.
 We show a convex reformulation of the bPoF-based optimization short column problem to emphasize the specific advantage of bPoF risk measure making it strongly certifiable.
-For each case, we solve multiple optimization problems each with a different fixed value of desired reliability level $1-\alphaT$.
+For each case, we solve multiple optimization problems each with a different fixed value of $1-\alphaT$, where $\alphaT$ is the desired reliability.